gbrault/FTSDocuments/readme.md

 - have a copy of `python package_patch.py` in this parent directory.
 - run `python package_patch.py --package flask_appbuilder`  to patch the flask_appbuilder package.
 - the flask_appbuilder package is now patched and a subdirectory "flask_appbuilder" is created.

-To do that, I have changed few things in the flask-appbuilder project.
-For this I have created a patch mechanism to overload the original code.
-This overload needs to use the `package_patch.py` file.
-This script is used to patch the original flask-appbuilder package.

 ### How the patching mechanism works: